kismetwireless/kismet-docs/devel/log_kismet.md

 Device keys are used to uniquely identify a device; the device key is used by Kismet as the indexing value for every device record, and incorporates the unique Kismet server which saw the device, the phy layer driver which processed the device, and the device-specific unique identifier (often the MAC address but not always).

-Internally keys are represented as 128-bit numbers, in the Kismet log they are represented as a TEXT field; each device key will be unique.
+Internally, keys are represented as 128-bit numbers; in the Kismet log they are represented as a TEXT field and each device key will be unique.

 ### UUIDs

-UUIDs, or globally unique identifiers, are used in Kismet to identify specific instances of some long-living objects such as the Kismet server itself and data sources.
+UUIDs, or universally unique identifiers, are used in Kismet to identify specific instances of some long-living objects such as the Kismet server itself and data sources.
 UUIDs are stored in the Kismet log as a TEXT blob of the UUID string.

 ## Log Sections